neo-ngd/seraph-id-chrome-extension/demo-issuer-verifier/README.md

 };
 ```

-In React can be done after at the mounting of the component with the useEffect hook, same as the previous exemple.
+In React can be done after the mounting of the component with the useEffect hook, same as the previous exemple.

 After adding methods to manage extension responses the Verifier Page can access to the seraphId object and ask for the specific claim: